What happens when you take a brand new Instagram account, decide on a rapid growth strategy for it, and look at the results?

 I’d highly recommend using a landing page creator for this step.
 It will save you so much time in the long run.
 The templates many of them offer have already been tested and optimized.
 So you know immediately that you are going to have something that converts well.
 By landing page creator, I mean software such as:

 - Leadpages.
 I used to use Leadpages until I switched to Clickfunnels.
 Leadpages is better if you are an absolute beginner, as it’s really easy to create a page and you need zero technical skills.
-I switched to clickfunnels because I wanted something with a bit more flexibility, but if you want something simple, Leadpages is probably your best choice.
+I switched to clickfunnels because I wanted something with a bit more flexibility, but if you want something super simple, Leadpages is a great choice choice.

 - There are many more, but those are the most well known.
 Always do your research before buying.